pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 :ref:`Query results for Chapter 4 Exercise 10`

-A function can be created for the same task. this will be helpfun when the table has more than one city.
+A function can be created for the same task.
+This will be help when the table has more than one city.

 **Exercise 11: Creating a function that gets the city buffer**